agostini01/rms-norm-exercise/README.md

 },
 ```

 #### NCU

-Since I dont have a single baseline kernel implementing the full RMSNorm, I compared my implementation in triton, with FP32 (green) and FP16 (blue).
-And check additional metrics on NCU.
+Since I dont have the a fused *baseline* kernel implementing the full RMSNorm, I compared my implementation in triton with FP32 (green) and FP16 (blue) datatypes, and check additional metrics on NCU.

 - FP16 improves upon FP32, reducing runtime from 199us to 103us.
 - Both have low SM utilization, but using a reduced datatype almost doubles the utilization.
 - Current implementation of the kernel is memory bound.
   - Cache hit ration is low.
 Strided access may be the problem.

+NCU of 4096x4096 input to [rms_norm](res/artifacts/final_impl/artifacts/rmsnorm.py) kernel, running on a v100-16GB, shown below.

 <details>
   <summary>Click Here to Open NCU Report for FP32 (basline) vs FP16</summary>